Paras-Dudhatra/k8-operator-objstore/README.md

 ## Description
-This will create directory in the current folder for object of CRD ObjStore upon creation
+This will create directory in the current folder for object of CRD ObjStore upon creation Will add Finalizer in Reconcile Method to make sure Folder is deleted when CR ObjStore is deleted

 ## Getting Started